THEME DEVELOPMENT WITH PREPARED SPEECHES

 STEP # 6: SPEECH TITLE

-- Maybe, weave in the title in your conclusion.
+• Maybe weave the title into your conclusion.

-- Tie in the title to your crucial takeaway for them.
-It will help you reinforce your purpose for the speech; it can help you drive the point home.
+• Tie the title to your crucial takeaway for them.
+It will help you reinforce your speech’s purpose and drive the point home.

 Action Item: Write down your idea and angle for the speech title.
-What is your speech title and your thought process to decide on it?
+What is your speech title, and what was your thought process to decide on it?

 STEP # 7: YOUR OVERALL THEME WITH THE PRESENTATION

-- Make sure to make it clear and explicit where you are going with your speech title.
-If your audience couldn’t understand your speech title’s meaning from your presentation, you missed an opportunity to make a strong connection and make your message memorable.
+3. Make sure to be clear and explicit about where you are going with your speech title.
+If your audience couldn’t understand the meaning of your speech title from your presentation, you missed an opportunity to make a strong connection and make your message memorable.

 Split your preparation over multiple days; clarifying your theme and message will work wonders.